Learning to Guarantee Type Correctness in Code Generation through Type-Guided Program Synthesis: Translation from Typing Rules to Synthesis Rules

-Unification enables typing rules to be applied during synthesis by aligning the schematic parameters in a rule’s conclusion with the current goal.
-In this paper, we restrict ourselves to \emph{first-order unification}, where variables range only over terms and not functions or predicates.
-It is decidable and admits efficient algorithmic solutions~\cite{DBLP:journals/jacm/Robinson65}, making it suitable for our synthesis framework.
+In our synthesis framework, unification enables typing rules to be applied by aligning the schematic parameters in a rule's conclusion with the current synthesis goal.
+When a typing rule is selected, unification extracts the relationship between the goal's unknowns and the rule's parameters, propagating known information and establishing constraints between unknowns.
+In this paper, we restrict ourselves to \emph{first-order unification}, where variables range only over terms and not over functions or predicates.
+First-order unification is decidable and admits efficient algorithmic solutions~\cite{DBLP:journals/jacm/Robinson65}, making it suitable for our synthesis framework.